celder88/boxmodels/README.md

 # boxmodels
-For learning new techniques and code for multi-dimensional box models
+For learning new techniques and code for building multi-dimensional box models